franfran20/nft_collection_bundlr/README.md

 # STEPS:
 ## This is a way to interact with bundlr using the CLI.
-Bundlr has a JS Client method for interaction.
 ### Check out the bundlr docs.
 Super easy to understand...
 [Bundlr Docs](https://docs.bundlr.network/)